 Secure Your Family’s Future: Wrongful death lawsuits are, in large part, about securing financial futures for victims’ descendants.
 As such, many cases are filed by the departed’s children.
 However, any relative with an economic dependency on the victim can pursue a wrongful death lawsuit.
 For example, a niece or nephew who was dependent on the deceased for school tuition may be able to secure a settlement, even though they’re not the victim’s children.
 Indeed, the rights of all family members are considered in these situations.

 When Should I File a Wrongful Death Lawsuit?

 In California, civil cases of this nature have a two-year statute of limitations, meaning you must file a claim within 24 months of the incident.
-Most people take a few months to grieve and then move forward with an action.
+Most people, be they siblings or other close relatives of the decedent, take a few months to grieve and then move forward with an action.
 Remember, however, that evidence is central to the proceedings and could make all the difference.
 So don’t wait too long.

 How long do wrongful death lawsuits take?
 Case details determine the length of the proceedings.
 Some take years; others are settled within weeks.

 Against Whom Can I File a Wrongful Death Lawsuit?